 The Invisalign System is a series of clear overlay templates—called aligners—that have been generated by computer simulation to gradually move the teeth.
 This system is available to adult patients with certain orthodontic bite problems.
 Click here for more information about the Invisalign system.

-Damon® braces were invented by Dr. Dwight Damon.
-The Damon® bracket utilizes (sliding-door) technology known as “self-ligation” that allows the wire to slide back and forth within the bracket.
+Dr. Dwight Damon invented the Damon braces.
+The Damon® bracket utilizes technology known as “self-ligation” that allows the wire to slide back and forth within the bracket.

-No elastic or steel ties are used with Damon® brackets.
+Damon® brackets do not use elastic or steel ties.
 This technology creates less friction and results in greater comfort for the patient.
-In addition, Damon® braces often reduce both treatment time and the number of adjustments that are usually performed.
+In addition, Damon® braces often reduce both treatment time and the number of adjustments.
 Click here for more information about Damon® Brackets.

-One of the most common problems orthodontists treat is the discrepancy that occurs when the upper teeth protrude beyond the lower.
-Ordinarily, when we see a patient with the upper teeth protruding, we tend to think that the upper jaw and teeth are too far forward; but, more often than not, this condition is due to a small lower jaw that is further back than it should be.
-With these patients, we would like to encourage the lower jaw to catch up in growth, and braces like the Herbst appliance help this happen.
+One of the most common problems orthodontists treat is when the upper teeth protrude beyond the lower.
+When we see a patient with the upper teeth protruding, we think that the upper jaw and teeth are too far forward.
+Usually, this condition is due to a small lower jaw that is further back than it should be.
+We like to encourage the lower jaw to catch up in growth, and braces like the Herbst appliance help this happen.

-Even though the Herbst appliance prevents the lower jaw from moving backward, opening and closing movement still occur easily, and patients do not have any problems learning to chew their food with their lower jaw in this new position.
+Even though the Herbst appliance prevents the lower jaw from moving backward, opening and closing movement still occur easily.
+Patients do not have any problems learning to chew their food with their lower jaw in this new position.